allen-shaw/MiniOneRec/README.md

 ## 📢 Announcement

 - 2025-12-01 - We fix a bug in data.py that could cause the SID–item alignment task to see the answers in advance.
-This was because we had previously attempted to use partial trajectories to guide the full SID–item generation and does not affect the model performance..
+This was because we had previously attempted to use partial trajectories to guide the full SID–item generation and does not affect the model performance.

 - 2025-11-20 — The SID construction method in **RQ-Kmeans+** has been updated (first proposed in **GPR** and this is the first open-source reproduction).